Spirou42/metaPixel/Software/README.md

 metaPixel is a simple state machine controlled by a couple of `int16_t` values encapsulated into a `Parameter16_t` class providing simple animation capabilities.

-Fifteen `Parameter16_t` values are actually implemented.
+Fifteen `Parameter16_t` values are actually implemented and used to control global and effect local functions.

 <table>
 <tr><th>Index</th><th>Parameter Name</th><th>Range</th><th>Description</th></tr>